 Richmond is Virginia's state capital and fourth-largest city with roughly 230,000 residents.
-It is an independent city — legally separate from both Henrico County (which surrounds it to the north and east) and Chesterfield County (which borders it to the south and west).
-This creates the Richmond metro's defining records search challenge: three large separate jurisdictions — Richmond city, Henrico County, and Chesterfield County — each with their own independent court systems, and "Richmond address" is often applied loosely to addresses that may actually be in Henrico or Chesterfield.
+It is an independent city, legally separate from both Henrico County (which surrounds it to the north and east) and Chesterfield County (which borders it to the south and west).
+This creates the Richmond metro's defining records search challenge: three large separate jurisdictions, each with their own independent court systems, and the label "Richmond address" is often applied loosely to Henrico County addresses that carry a Richmond postal designation.

-A Richmond city address and a Henrico County address with a "Richmond" postal designation are in entirely different court systems.
-The Virginia state page notes explicitly that Henrico County Circuit Court is correct for Henrico addresses and Richmond City Circuit Court is correct for Richmond city addresses — they cannot be substituted for each other.
+A Richmond city address and a Henrico County address with a "Richmond, VA" postal label are in entirely different court systems.
+Running Henrico County Circuit Court for a Richmond city address, or Richmond City Circuit Court for a Henrico address, returns nothing either way.
 For the broader Virginia context, see our Virginia state guide.

 Key takeaways

-- Many addresses with "Richmond, VA" in the postal designation are actually in Henrico County — always confirm city vs. county jurisdiction before routing court record requests.
+- Many addresses with "Richmond, VA" in the postal designation are actually in Henrico County.
+Always confirm city versus county jurisdiction before routing court record requests.

 - OCIS at va.courts.state.va.us with Richmond selected covers Richmond Circuit Court and General District Court separately from Henrico and Chesterfield.